tbates/tbates.github.io/_posts/2020-10-20-What_you_want_is_what_you_get.md

 ### Overview
 This post refers to where we'd like `umx` to end up: As an intelligent research assistant: asking when you are unclear, but also able to understand your intentions.

-ideally it would be like [Palantir](www.Palantir.com) ☺
+Ideally it would be like [Palantir](www.Palantir.com) ☺

-Assisting requires taking an [intentional stance](http://en.wikipedia.org/wiki/Intentional_stance"Wikipedia Entry: Intentional stance").
+Assisting requires taking an [intentional stance](http://en.wikipedia.org/wiki/Intentional_stance).
 This is hard, and can lead to black-box behavior, so, read on.

 <a name="top"></a>